 You have to page way down for the list of countries in Europe – there are many: Citizenship by Descent: How to Get an Ancestral Passport (globalcitizensolutions.com)

-Of course, for Americans, this creates a class-based society – those that have immigration privileges and those who do not.
+For most Americans, this creates a class-based society – those that have immigration privileges and those who do not.
 Even if Americans are not planning to move abroad, dual citizenship can offer other benefits

-- Can automatically stay more than the usual 90-day visa limit, in fact, can stay as long as you want.
+- Can automatically stay more than the usual 90-day visa limit, in fact, you can stay as long as you want.

 - Can work in the other country, or in the case of a citizenship in an EU country, can work anywhere in the EU.
 I have friends with dual citizenship in the US and EU and they work as consultants – there is no need to apply for a work visa when they work in the US or the EU.
+(I have half a dozen past work colleagues he went on to work in consulting – each had dual US/EU citizenship so no visas were required to work in either location – giving them a significant benefit in work opportunities.)

 - May be eligible to participate in the non-US countries health insurance programs.